James Willstrop: Career

-In the 2006 Commonwealth Games in Melbourne, Willstrop partnered with Vicky Botwright to a Silver Medal in the Mixed Doubles.
-Willstrop also won the 2007 British National Squash Championships title, beating John White in the final.
-In December 2007, Willstrop helped England retain the World Team Championship title in Chennai, India, and won the English Open, beating fellow Yorkshireman Nick Matthew in the final.
+In the 2006 Commonwealth Games in Melbourne, Willstrop partnered with Vicky Botwright to a silver medal in the mixed doubles.
+In 2007, Willstrop won the British National Squash Championships title, beating John White in the final, helped England retain the 2007 Men's World Team Squash Championships title in Chennai, India, and won the English Open, beating fellow Yorkshireman Nick Matthew in the final.

 Willstrop retained his British National title in February 2008, beating fellow Pontefract player Lee Beachill in the final.
 He also finished runner-up at the British Open for the second time in May 2008, losing in a five-set final to David Palmer.
 Willstrop held match balls at 10–9 and 11–10 in the fifth game, but Palmer ultimately won 11–9, 11–9, 8–11, 6–11, and 13–11 (3–2).

-In January 2010, Willstrop won his first Tournament of Champions title in New York, defeating World Number 1 Ramy Ashour in the final and dropping only one game during the tournament.
+In 2009, he reached the semi finals of the 2009 Men's World Open Squash Championship and in January 2010, Willstrop won his first Tournament of Champions title in New York, defeating World Number 1 Ramy Ashour in the final and dropping only one game during the tournament.
 In the singles final of the 2010 Commonwealth Games in Delhi, Willstrop was defeated by compatriot Nick Matthew 11–6, 11–7, 11–7.
 The match ended after 66 minutes.
+He also finished runner up to Nick Matthew during the final of the 2010 Men's World Open Squash Championship; it was the first time in the history of the competition that it was an all English final.